Planning and development surveyors research a range of factors to best advise their clients on development and

 - The Royal Institution of Chartered Surveyors (RICS) is a global institution and a RICS-accredited degree is an internationally-recognised qualification, which means that it is possible to work anywhere in the world.

-Entry into the profession requires a degree or professional qualification accredited by the RICS.
-You can search for accredited courses at RICS Courses.
+Entry into the profession requires a degree or professional qualification accredited by RICS.
+You can search for accredited courses at RICS Course.

-There are a number of undergraduate degree courses in property-related areas that are accredited by RICS, for example:
+Several undergraduate degree courses in property-related areas are accredited by RICS, such as:

 - planning and development